skolacode/skolacode.github.io/README.md

 # skolacode.github.io
 First Landing Page for the Code School that I gonna make in the future.

+## Test
+Test update